-An inspector will inspect entry ways, foundations, siding and porches looking for such symptoms of trouble as sagging roof lines, gaps in or damage to the siding, porches pulling away from the building, obvious signs of rot or insect damage (although this is not a substitute for a pest inspection) settlement, certain types of cracks in foundations.
+An inspector will inspect entry ways, foundations, siding and porches looking for such symptoms of trouble as sagging roof lines, gaps in or damage to the siding, porches pulling away from the building, obvious signs of rot or insect damage (although this is not a substitute for a pest inspection) settlement, and cracks in foundations.
 Inspectors will usually probe the sill or (the wooden support that sits on the foundation and into which the framing is fastened) and framing where it is exposed, to test for soft or hollow spots caused by rot or pests.

 Includes a visual assessment of decks, balconies, eaves, soffits and fascias.
 An inspector will look at the grading of the land around the house for obvious drainage problems, and check walkways and driveways for apparent deterioration or safety concerns.
-He will also visually inspect vegetation surrounding the house for obvious problems such as the intrusion of roots near the foundation or buried utilities or overgrowth that might promote excess humidity or contribute to security issues.
+The inspector will also visually inspect vegetation surrounding the house for obvious problems such as the intrusion of roots near the foundation or buried utilities or overgrowth that might promote excess humidity or contribute to security issues.
 Electric garage door openers should be checked to confirm they are in compliance with current safety standards.
 The exterior inspection is not expected to include outbuildings or fences, or any evaluation of hydraulic or geologic conditions.

 Some inspectors will get up on any roof, some will tackle low slopes, and others rely on binoculars to check portions of the roof visible from the ground or will inspect lower parts of roofs from upper floor windows.
-The age of a roof might be as good an indicator of its condition.
+The estimated age of a roof might be as good an indicator of its condition.
 Where safely possible, an inspector should also report on roof drainage systems, flashings, skylights, chimneys, and roof penetrations (for vents and flues).

 Poor ventilation can lead to rot, mold, poor air quality or excessive energy consumption.
 An inspector should check insulation and vapor barriers in unfinished areas of the attic and in the foundation area and look for the presence and operation of any mechanical ventilation systems in the attic and other high humidity areas such as kitchens and bath.
+Insulation should be checked where visible for proper installation and thickness.

 Providing property and home inspection in Buffalo, Niagara Falls, Lockport, Dunkirk, Springville, Arcade, Batavia, and Western New York.